h0rv/resume/resume.md

 <!-- You have to wrap the "left" and "right" half of these headings in spans by
 hand -->

-### <span>Software Engineer - IBM Software - MultiCloud Platforms</span> <span>January 2024 -- Present</span>
+### <span>Software Engineer - IBM Software - MultiCloud SaaS Platforms</span> <span>January 2024 -- Present</span>

-  Raleigh-Durham, NC
+  Durham, NC

-  - Significantly contributing to the expansion of the MultiCloud platform to include Azure, automating the infrastructure using a GitOps workflow with Terraform/Tofu, Atlantis, Go, and ArgoCD.
+  - Propelled the expansion of the MultiCloud platform to include Azure while implementing to a major architecture change: a GitOps workflow using Terraform/Tofu, Atlantis, Go, and ArgoCD.
+  - Led the Terraform module API design and implemention (standard across all supported clouds) that we exposed to users.
-  - Leading the research and development of a RAG (Retrieval Augmented Generative) LLM chatbot to enhance customer onboarding and documentation Q&A.
+  - Spearheaded the architecture and development of a RAG (Retrieval Augmented Generative) LLM chatbot to enhance customer onboarding and documentation Q&A. Implemented data processing pipelines from internal sources to power search for the model.

-### <span>Software Engineer - IBM Cloud Continuous Delivery (CD)</span> <span>June 2023 -- January 2024</span>
+### <span>Software Engineer - IBM Cloud Continuous Delivery</span> <span>June 2023 -- January 2024</span>

-  Raleigh-Durham, NC
+  Durham, NC

-  - Led critical feature development for Node.js service, ensuring on-time production roll-out.
-  - Established comprehensive test coverage using Jest, integrating it into the CI (Continuous Integration) pipeline to maintain service reliability.
-  - Significantly refactored the codebase, greatly improving maintainability, performance, and the overall debugging experience.
-  - Provided support to end-users to troubleshoot and resolve issues related to our services.
+  - Led major refactoring and implemented critical feature in Node.js services, enhancing performance and reliability; developed CLI tools for production debugging, optimized CI/CD pipelines, and provided technical support to end-users, improving overall system efficiency, reliability, and user satisfaction.

-### <span>Software Engineer Intern - IBM Cloud (Continuous Delivery (CD))</span> <span>May 2022 -- Dec 2022</span>
+### <span>Software Engineer Intern - IBM Cloud Continuous Delivery</span> <span>May 2022 -- Dec 2022</span>

-  Raleigh-Durham, NC (Remote)
+  Durham, NC (Remote)

-  - Delivered a new feature to production with proper tests within the initial 3 weeks in Go despite being completely new to the language.
-  - Improved observability by optimizing performance monitoring for all Node microservices and automated the deployment of observability setups across multiple cloud regions.
+  - Delivered multiple production-ready features across various projects, including IBM Cloud Code Risk Analyzer CLI, LogDNA automation, and observability, demonstrating rapid learning and adaptability in Go, Node.js, Terraform, and general DevOps practices.

 ## Education